TextRanch

 Our experts

 Both phrases are correct, but they are used in different contexts.
 'Take me off the list' is the more common and idiomatic way to ask to be removed from a list.
-On the other hand, 'put me off the list' could be used in a specific context where 'put off' means to delay or postpone something, but it is not commonly used in the context of removing someone from a list.
+On the other hand, 'put me off the list' could be used in a specific context where 'put off' means to lose interest or enthusiasm, but it is not commonly used in the context of removing someone from a list.

 put me off the list